CityofSantaMonica/mds-provider-services/db/README.md

 MDS_PASSWORD=mds_provider_password
 ```

-## Setup scripts
+## Container commands

-Run the setup scripts from within the running container directly, or by
-using the container in executable form with Compose.
+This container comes with a number of sub-commands for interacting with a database using the configured environment.

 ### Initialize the database from scratch